serverless/blog/posts/2017-12-18-how-built-static-serverless-website-netlify.md

   - DavidWells
 ---

-How to build a static Serverless site with Netlify
 The Serverless.com site is (quite obviously, we hope) a serverless site.

 The benefits to a serverless website should be pretty well-known in this crowd: cheap to run, scalable out of the box, hands-off administration.
 But our site isn’t just serverless—it’s a statically hosted serverless site.